 The repository is typically hosted using HTTP on a host inside your network.
 If you already have a web server in your organization, you can move the repository directory, which will include both the RPMs and the repodata/ subdirectory, to a location hosted by the web server.
 An easy web server to install is the Apache HTTPD.
-If you are able to use an existing web server, then note the URL and skip to Download Parcel and Publish Files on page 114.
+If you are able to use an existing web server, then note the URL and skip to Downloading the Parcel and Publishing Files on page 146.